RapidCoders/Coding-Practice/DAY_32/README.md

 ```
 **Author: Suyash**

-# Q.3 Given a non-empty array of integers nums, every element appears twice except for one.
-Find that single one.
+# Q.3 Write a  program to count the sum of numbers in a string.
 ```
-Input: nums = [2,2,1]
+Input: string = "Pr22e44pinsta"
-Output: 1
+Output: 12

-Input: nums = [4,1,2,1,2]
+Input: string = "4PREP2INSTA8"
-Output: 4
+Output: 14
 ```

 **Author: Shreyash**